 About the program

 At BCIT, we believe in real life experience and provide practical, hands-on training.
-Our students come from the cardiac field with the passion and work experience to succeed at this intensive program.
+Our students typically have a cardiac healthcare background with a passion and work experience to succeed in this intensive program.

 - Two-year advanced specialty certificate